Weekly Update #9, 1 November 2019

 |Upcoming Science Faculty Week|

-My name is Tim and I have been teaching at HeadStart International School since 2018.
+My name is Tim and I have been working at HeadStart International School since 2018.
 I was born and raised in the beautiful county of Cornwall; located in the southwestern tip of the UK.
 After sitting my A-levels at Cornwall College I was awarded a scholarship from Pilkington Optronics to study Physics at Reading University.
 Post University I entered research at the National Physical Laboratory researching the use of quantum dots to replace fluorescent tag molecules for medical diagnosis.
 However, the life of a researcher often left me in need of human interaction and I decided to opt for a career change; studying a PGCE at the Institute of Education, in London.
 After my PGCE I took up my first full time teaching post in West London.
 I remained at this school for seven and a half years during which time I took on a variety of roles including Head of Physics, running the school’s science specialism and Learning Leader; a role which saw me helping to develop the teaching practice of my peers.
 I then took up my first International post in Prague where I worked as both the Head of Physics and the Teaching and Learning Coordinator for four years.
 Post Prague I moved to Phuket where I took on the role of Head of Science at HeadStart.
 I then remained in this post until 2022 when I took on the role of Deputy Head of Secondary - Academics.
 My approach to teaching has been formed from educational research and personal experience.
 The key to creating lifelong learners to is to give the students ownership of their learning and ensure they are suitably challenged and engaged throughout their time in education.
 To do this I endeavor to create an environment that fosters deep learning and stimulates students’ curiosity.
 In the past this was an approach I used when teaching and which we developed in the Science faculty; a strategy that saw continued improvement in terms of student progress and attainment.
 In my new role I am now trying to promote this approach across the entire Secondary School.
-So far my first year at HeadStart has been the only year where every lesson was taught face to face.
-With these constant challenges to their learning I have been impressed by the resilience and attitude of the students; attributes that have led to continued increase in attainment across the school.
-I have no doubt that the current cohort is capable of continuing this improvement and I look forward to helping, and ensuring, that this prediction is proven to be true!
+During my time at HeadStart we have seen the rise and fall of the COVID pandemic.
+Obviously this was a massive challenge to the learning of our students I have been impressed by the resilience and attitude they have shown; attributes that have led to continued increase in attainment across the school.
+I have no doubt that our current cohort is capable of continuing this improvement and I look forward to helping, and ensuring, that this prediction is proven to be true!
 I am excited about continuing my adventure at HeadStart International School and being given the opportunity to further aid the students in developing a love of learning.

 The week beginning the 4th of November is a celebration of the wonders that science has bestowed upon humanity.
 During this time there is a plethora of activities occurring for students and the wider school community.